 switch to inches by selecting the Units radio button.
 Normally a 520 and 530

 chain has a 0.625 inch pitch which in millimeters is: 15.875 mm

 - switch to another page and return or....................all

 calculator as intended, that is change various fields and see the results in

 a Personal Setup for bikes that are already in the database so that

 button is grayed out when entering the data manually.

 If you want to be able to save

-& load Personal Setup's for a bike, send in the stock data to have it added to the
+& load Personal Setup's for a bike, send in the stock data (using the 'Add

 Saving Personal Setup for future loading